 The opium poppy is native to the area of modern Turkey and it has been used as an opiate since the early human settlements in West Asia.
 Heroin and morphine are derived from it and the two biggest illicit drug cartels in history were operated by companies that were given trade monopolies by the British Empire and the Dutch Republic: the British East India Company (EIC) and the Dutch East India Company (Dutch: Vereenigde Oostindische Compagnie; VOC).
 The VOC was the first joint-stock company and later the EIC adopted this form.
 Colonialism in Asia had effectively been outsourced to them and they each had war-making powers.

 In 1729 Imperial China banned the importation of opium and through the century as demand for Chinese tea, silk, and porcelain grew in Britain, the British government was faced with a big trade deficit as China had no interest in British manufactures.
 Chinese imports had to be paid for in silver or gold and the solution was for the British East India Company to take monopoly control of opium production in India with the plan to ship via middlemen the vast production to China.
-Karl Marx who had coined the term “religion is the opium of the people” in 1843, wrote in 1858 that the British Empire was “preaching free trade in poison,” and by the start of the 20th century China with a population of 400 million was in the grip of an opium addiction disaster on a scale that had never been seen before or since, in the history of humanity.
+Karl Marx who had commented in 1843 “religion...is the opium of the people” wrote in 1858 that the British Empire was “preaching free trade in poison,” and by the start of the 20th century China with a population of 400 million was in the grip of an opium addiction disaster on a scale that had never been seen before or since, in the history of humanity.

 In the following years, several countries put restrictions or bans on opiates and in 1909, in the waning days of the crumbling Qing Dynasty (1644-1912), the first international conference to discuss the world's narcotics problems was convened in Shanghai and was told by Chinese officials that about one-quarter of the male population was addicted to opium.